 RULE #5 Either A) Bathe, or B) Accept an unflattering new nickname.
-After a week or so in the backcountry, without bathing, hair forms angry little clumps and wads and the body odor is extreme.
+After a week or so on the trail without bathing, hair forms angry little clumps and wads and the body odor is extreme.
 This leaves the person looking and smelling like an escapee from the basement of a mental ward outhouse.
 Such an appearance could shake a team's confidence in your judgment let alone your tentmate's willingness to share space with you.
 If you can't bathe, be prepared for others to do it for you when you least expect it.

 RULE #6 Do not ask if anybody's seen your stuff.
-Experienced canoers have systems for organizing their gear.
-They very rarely leave it strewn around camp or lying back on the riverbank of your last stop.
+Experienced backpackers have systems for organizing their gear.
+They very rarely leave it strewn around camp or lying back on the trail.
 One of the stupidest things you can do is ask your tentmate if they've seen the tent poles you thought you packed 15 miles ago.
 Even in the unlikely event you get home alive, you will not be invited on the next trip.
 Should you ever leave the tent poles 15 miles away, do not ask if anybody's seen them.
-Simply announce, with a good-natured chuckle, that you are about to set off in the dark on a 30-mile canoe trip to retrieve them, and that you are sorry.
+Simply announce, with a good-natured chuckle, that you are about to set off in the dark on a 30-mile hike to retrieve them, and that you are sorry.
 Also, it's unprofessional to lose personal items such as your spoon or your toothbrush.
 If something like that happens, don't mention it to anyone.

-RULE #7 Never ask where you are.
+RULE #7 Never ask where you are or how much farther.
 If you want to know where you are or how much farther the destination is, look at the map.
 Don't verbalize your question.
-Everyone is encouraged and welcome to participate in the evening or morning route planning sessions, or you may want the challenge to try to figure it out yourself.
-Go for it.
+Everyone is encouraged and welcome to participate in the evening or morning route planning sessions, or you may want the challenge to try to figure it out yourself, go for it.
 If you're still confused, feel free to discuss the identity of landmarks around you and how they correspond to the cartography.
 But if at some point you: A) suspect that a mistake has been made, B) have experience in interpreting topographical maps, or C) are certain that your group leader is a novice or on drugs, speak up.
 Otherwise, follow the group like sheep.

-RULE #8 Always carry more than your fair share when portaging.
+RULE #8 Always carry more than your fair share.
 When the trip is over, would you rather be remembered as a stud or a sissy?
-Keep in mind that carrying the canoe more than halfway on a portage won't kill you.
-In any given group of flatlanders, somebody is bound to try not carrying their fair share; usually by stating that their back is sore or their shoulders hurt.
-When an argument begins, take the canoe the whole way yourself.
+Keep in mind that a pound or two of extra weight in your pack won't make your back hurt any more than it already does.
+In any given group of flatlanders, somebody is bound to try and lighten their overall weight by not carrying their fair share; usually by stating that their bear canister or pack has no more room.
+When an argument begins, take the extra weight yourself.
 Then shake your head and gaze with pity upon the slothful one.
 This is the mature response to childish behavior.
-After the portage is complete and the canoe is reloaded, contrive a strategy to leave the offender on the shore and let them walk the rest of the way.
+On the trail that day, during a break, load the offender's pack with a few extra pounds of rocks or gravel.